geopython/stetl/README.md

 Stetl, streaming ETL, pronounced "staedl", is a lightweight ETL-framework for the conversion of rich (as GML) geospatial data conversion.
 Stetl is Open Source (GNU GPL v3).
-(Stetl used to be called sETL but this was colliding with the SET Language or SETL).

 The main website and documentation can be found on http://stetl.org (or http://stetl.readthedocs.org).
 Read a 5-minute introduction here: http://www.slideshare.net/justb4/5-minute-intro-to-setl and a longer presentation